Arabic coffee: History

-The earliest credible evidence of either coffee drinking or knowledge of the coffee tree appears as the legend of an Ethiopian goatherd named Kaldi who noticed a change in the behavior of his goats when they ate the berries of the coffee trees.
-Initially, the coffee beans were chewed up rather than ground, roasted and turned into a liquid.
-Some historians believe coffee was introduced to the Arabian peninsula circa 675 AD.
-It is certain that by the middle of the 15th century, coffee was in use in Yemen's Sufi monasteries.
+The earliest credible evidence of coffee drinking appears in the middle of the 15th century (but believed to be much earlier) from Yemen as coffee was in use in Yemen's Sufi monasteries.
 Sufis used it to keep themselves alert during their nighttime devotions.
 A translation of Al-Jaziri's manuscript traces the spread of coffee from Arabia Felix (the present day Yemen) northward to Mecca and Medina, and then to the larger cities of Cairo, Damascus, Baghdad, and Constantinople.
 In 1511, it was forbidden for its stimulating effect by conservative, orthodox imams at a theological court in Mecca.
 However, these bans were to be overturned in 1524 by an order of the Ottoman Turkish Sultan Suleiman I, with Grand Mufti Mehmet Ebussuud el-İmadi issuing a fatwa allowing the consumption of coffee.
 In Cairo, Egypt, a similar ban was instituted in 1532, and the coffeehouses and warehouses containing coffee beans were sacked.